French Rental Income Tax 2026: Everything Landlords Need to Know (Revenus Fonciers & LMNP)

 6. 2026 tax-season timeline for landlords

 Here is the full 2026 filing calendar for 2025 rental income.
 January–March 2026 — Collect.
 Gather rent receipts (quittances), charge statements (décomptes de charges), appel de charges from the syndic, taxe foncière avis, loan statements (tableau d'amortissement), PNO/GLI insurance certificates, every works invoice including RGE certifications, and the MaPrimeRénov' / CEE attestations you received.
 9 April 2026 — Online filing opens on impots.gouv.fr.
 The pre-filled declaration is available the same day.
 Check box 4BE or 4BA (foncier) and 5ND (BIC) as applicable.
 Paper deadline: 19 May 2026.
 Paper declarations are accepted only if you have no reliable internet access at your tax residence, or if 2025 was your first declaration in France.
 Online deadlines by department (résidents): - Departments 01 to 19 (and non-residents): 21 May 2026, 23:59. - Departments 20 to 54: 28 May 2026, 23:59. - Departments 55 and above: 4 June 2026, 23:59.
 August–September 2026 — Avis d'imposition.
 Your tax notice arrives, either directly debited or with a balance due / refund.
 Social contributions are settled in parallel.
 CSG at 18.6%.
 The 2026 LFSS raised the CSG on rental income and other revenus du patrimoine, bringing total prélèvements sociaux to 18.6% (from 17.2%).
 On €10,000 of net rental profit, that is €140 more in social contributions per year than in 2025.
-For a shared preparation workflow with rent tracking and charge splitting, Rent by AdminLanding on Google Play, or on iOS via the App Store, tracks rent, charges and occupancy across properties and exports a 2044-ready summary.
+For a shared preparation workflow with rent tracking and charge splitting, the Rent app on Google Play, or on iOS via the App Store, tracks rent, charges and occupancy across properties and exports a 2044-ready summary.

 7. Common landlord mistakes